foundry-rs/book/src/migrating-to-v1/deprecated-features.md

 ### Deprecating testFail

 Using `testFail` to write failing tests is now discouraged.
-While it's usage is extremely common, we've decided to remove it because it can introduce footguns in a test.
-A warning will be thrown if it's used.
+While it's usage is extremely common, we've decided to deprecate it because it can introduce footguns in a test.

 The now-recommended pattern is to refactor the actions that will make your test revert and subsequently fail in an utility function, and use `expectRevert` to ensure that this function call failed.
 This way, the test failure is expected explicitly, instead of introducing the possibility that the test fails in an unintended way silently.